-Emerging risks Related PRA

-CLIMATE ACTION FAILUERE Environment

-We face the reputational impact of not being seen to contribute towards the mitigation of climate change via achievement of net zero Water quality and supply

-emissions by 2030.
-Financial
+Emerging risks Related PRA DISRUPTIONS IN GLOBAL SUPPLY CHAINS Financial The recent macro-economic turmoil and the war in Ukraine has increased vulnerability, triggering shortages and prices increases in energy, food, and Business resilience certain raw materials.
+The conflict has added further pressures to supply Commercial and thirdchains already struggling with post pandemic disruption, such as shortages party in semiconductors, which have yet to fully recover.
+Disruption to supply chain operations are set to stay in 2023.
+CLIMATE ACTION FAILUERE Environment We face the reputational impact of not being seen to contribute towards the mitigation of climate change via achievement of net zero Water quality and supply emissions by 2030.
+Financial Strategic execution CHEMICAL RESILIENCE Environment The chemical industry has been a major contributor to businesses and global Water quality and trade growth for decades.

-Strategic execution

-CHEMICAL RESILIENCE Environment

-The chemical industry has been a major contributor to businesses and global trade growth for decades.
 The industry has been hit hard by recent trade barriers, increased levels of protectionism and the Covid-19 pandemic.
-The need for a resilient supply chain in the chemical industry has never been greater.
-Water quality and support
+The support need for a resilient supply chain in the chemical industry has never been Business resilience greater.

-Business resilience

 Commercial and third- party